BinaryAnalysisPlatform/bap-tutorial/README.md

 ## Introduction

-In this tutorial we will develop a non-trivial plugin that will verify that in a program a certain sequence of calls doesn't happen.
+In this tutorial, we will develop a non-trivial plugin that will verify that in a program a certain sequence of calls doesn't happen.
 We will develop the analysis in both OCaml and Python.
-You can choose either path, or even both paths.
+You can choose either path or even both paths.

 ## Takeaways

-By passing this tutorial you will learn how to use BAP basic capabilities and how to extend BAP using our plugin system.
+After finishing this tutorial you will learn how to use BAP basic capabilities and how to extend BAP using our plugin system.
 You will learn how to examine programs, by looking into their intermediate representations (IR) or disassembly.
 You will also learn how to run